edgedb/edgedb/doc/ref/edgeql/types.rst

 Associative arrays are indexed homogeneous collections, where the indexes are arbitrary but must be all of the same type.
 Values don't have to be the same type as indexes, but they must still be the same type as each other.
-No specific ordering of associative array is assumed or guaranteed, thus slicing operators are not available for them.
+No specific ordering of a map is assumed or guaranteed, thus slicing operators are not available for them.

 .. code-block:: eql